Health Communication, and

 I believe that technical communication solves problems (and that solutions may or may not be technological).
 I believe that the integration of qualitative and ethnographic methodologies are critical to understanding some of the world's greatest health problems.
 I believe that inclusion and user-centered design result in better experiences for all.
 And, I believe in the Oxford comma.
-To learn more about me, keep exploring my site or reach out directly.

 Background & Expertise

 I currently work at Virginia Tech in Blacksburg.
 I teach classes in grant proposals and reports, workplace & technical writing, and qualitative research methods.
 I also advise doctoral students in rhetoric and writing and in public health/implementation science.

 My research and writing focuses on community engaged health communication.
 I am currently working to better understand the intersection of COVID-19 vaccine communication between health institutions and Latinx and disabled people in the U.S.

 GLOBAL HEALTH ADVISOR

 During the US emergency response to Zika virus outbreaks overseas (June 2016-March 2020), I supported USAID's Bureau for Latin America and the Caribbean as a technical advisor for knowledge management; external communications; commodity procurement and supply chain; and monitoring, evaluation, and learning.

 In 2015, I supported USAID's global health supply chain team as a doctoral intern with the Global Health Fellows Program, where I focused on knowledge management and evaluation of supply chain management.

 I currently perform ad hoc consulting in writing and knowledge management projects.

 August 2012-May 2016